galexrt/player-compass-tracker/README.md

 [Download Recent Release](https://github.com/snoh666/player-compass-tracker/releases)

-Take *.jar file and paste it into you're plugins server directory.
+Take `*.jar` file and paste it into you're plugins server directory.

-After `/reload` of the plugins you should see information in the console:
+After `/restart` of the server you should see information in the console:

 `[Server thread/INFO]: [CompassNearestPlayerTracker] Loading CompassNearestPlayerTracker v1.0`